-- An unconditional pass.
-The student may progress to the next phase of the program. - A conditional pass with recommended or required remedial action(s), to be completed during the next phase of the program. - A failure.
+- 1. An unconditional pass.
+The student may progress to the next phase of the program. - A conditional pass with recommended or required remedial action(s), to be completed during the next phase of the program.
+The student cannot attempt the Candidacy Exam until the conditions have been met. - A failure.
 The student may not progress to the next phase of the program.
 The student may leave the program, may be offered a Master's degree, or may elect to take the exam a second time.
 The Qualifying Exam may be attempted a maximum of two times.